Skip to content

 • --ref main --ref-type branch

-It is recommended to restart your clients (Codex / Claude Code / Gemini CLI) after upgrading.
+It is recommended to restart your clients (Codex / Claude Code / Antigravity / Hermes) after upgrading.

 If you are willing to keep a local clone of the repository (no fork needed, just clone once), this is recommended: